vijaybalebail/In-memory-workshop/In_memory/Enable_load/setup-inmem.md

 BONUS      YEAR                 DEFAULT

  ````
- Note: Oracle optimizer will not choose the In-Memory table if all the rows in the select and filter are not loaded into memory.
+ Note: Before 21c, Oracle optimizer will not choose the In-Memory table if all the rows in the select and filter are not loaded into memory.
  Starting in 21c, there is a new feature called **HYBRID SCAN**.
 In-memory hybrid scans can access some data from the IM column store, and some data from the row store, when not all columns in a table have been populated into the In-Memory Column Store, improving performance by orders of magnitude over pure row store queries.